-People with UC are more than twice as likely to get colorectal cancer than those without the disease.
-UC causes inflammation that can eventually turn cells in the colon lining cancerous.
+People with UC are more than twice as likely to get colorectal cancer as those without the disease, according to a 2012 review.

 - 2 percent after living with UC for 10 years

 By comparison, the American Cancer Society (ACS) states that the overall risk of any American getting colorectal cancer is

 However, more recent research shows that colorectal cancer rates are dropping among people with inflammatory bowel diseases (IBDs) such as UC.

 Duration of ulcerative colitis

 Your risk for colon cancer typically starts to increase once you’ve lived with UC for about 8 to 10 years, according to the Crohn’s & Colitis Foundation.
 The longer you have UC, the higher your cancer risk.

 According to a

 Colorectal cancer rates in Asia increase dramatically after a UC duration of 10 to 20 years.
 Cancer rates for Asian people who’ve had UC for 10 to 20 years were four times higher than rates for Asian people who’ve had UC for 1 to 9 years.